will-analyze/will-analyze.github.io/_posts/2024-11-09-HackTheBox_Busqueda_Walkthrough.md

 if __name__ == "__main__":
 main()
 ```

-now that we understand what the exploit is doing, we are going to go ahead and run it
+Now that we understand what the exploit is doing, we are going to go ahead and run it

 ### Delivery/Exploit/Installation

-before we start the exploit, we need a netcat instance to accept our reverse shell
+Before we start the exploit, we need a netcat instance to accept our reverse shell

 ``` bash
 nc -nlvp 8080 -s [INSERT_LOCAL_VPN_IP_HERE]